rootfs/rootfs.github.com/_posts/2015-2-20-Storage-in-Cloud.md

 ---
 layout: post
-title: Storage Server in the Cloud?
+title: NAS Server in the Cloud?
 ---
 ### What does it mean, really?